geosolutions-it/MapStore2/docs/developer-guide/contributing-guidelines.md

  * Be possible to merge automatically.

-### Follow MapStore 2's coding style
+### Follow MapStore's coding style

-MapStore 2 follows a strict coding style, enforced by [ESLint](http://eslint.org/) rules.
+MapStore follows a strict coding style, enforced by [ESLint](http://eslint.org/) rules.

 The set of used rules can be found in the [.eslintrc](https://github.com/geosolutions-it/MapStore2/blob/master/.eslintrc) file, in the root folder of the project.